MicrosoftDocs/architecture-center/docs/web-apps/guides/networking/automation-application-gateway-content.md

 App Service can also host container workloads, and [App Service Environment](/azure/app-service/environment/intro) allows developers to deploy App Service in Azure Virtual Network.
 The pricing structure of Container Instances, as compared to App Service, makes it compelling for small workloads.

-Azure Container Apps is a serverless platform based on Kubernetes.
-Developers can offload the complexity of managing Kubernetes to Azure and focus on creating containerized application, instead of creating YAML script to manage the underlying infrastructure.
+Azure Container Apps is a serverless container platform based on Kubernetes.
+It allows developers to build Kubernetes-style application who doesn't require direct access to all the native Kubernetes APIs and cluster management.
+Azure Container Apps provides fully managed experience based on best-practices.

 ## Considerations